CODE OF BUSINESS CONDUCT AND ETHICS

 - maintain books and records that accurately and fairly reflect our transactions;

 - prohibit the establishment of any undisclosed or unrecorded funds or assets;

 - maintain a system of internal controls that will provide reasonable assurances to our management that material information about the Corporation is made known to management, particularly during the periods in which our periodic reports are being prepared;

 - present information in a clear and orderly manner and avoid the use of unnecessary legal and financial language in our periodic reports; and

 - not communicate to the public any nonpublic information unless expressly authorized to do so.

 We have also adopted a Timely Disclosure, Confidentiality and Insider Trading Policy, which governs our disclosure policies.
-A copy of the Timely Disclosure, Confidentiality and Insider Trading Policy can be obtained from the Governance and Nomination Committee.
+A copy of the Timely Disclosure, Confidentiality and Insider Trading Policy can be obtained from the Corporation Ethics Officer.